Help for Adderall Withdrawals, Tapering, and Addiction Recovery

 Help for Adderall Withdrawals

 Alternative to Meds Center provides comfortable, inpatient care and natural holistic help for Adderall withdrawal.
-The center has developed a wide range of treatments that significantly ease the discomforts and emotional rollercoasters often associated with stimulant withdrawal.
+Testing to find and correct underlying reasons for unwanted symptoms such as narcolepsy, fatigue, mental fog, lack of focus in life, lethargy, depression, etc., provides the clearest path back to naturally robust mental health without drugs.
+This is especially exciting because one can now wean off Adderall without the troublesome symptoms commonly associated with coming off stimulants.
+The center has developed a wide range of treatments that significantly ease the discomforts and emotional roller coasters often associated with stimulant withdrawal.

 Before tapering begins, testing is done to assess what neurotoxins are present in the body.
 Toxins hamper the absorption of nutrients and can cause their own sets of unwanted symptoms.
 These toxins need to be cleared out and doing so is fundamental to neurotransmitter rehabilitation, especially needed after any drug use.
 The clean-out is accomplished using sauna cleanse, colonic hydrotherapy treatments, nebulized glutathione sessions, IV and NAD therapy, and mineral and foot baths, as examples.
 Once the toxic load has been purged, discontinuing the drug becomes significantly easier to accomplish.

 Yes, Adderall is a combination of 4 stimulant drugs — dextroamphetamine saccharate, amphetamine aspartate monohydrate, dextroamphetamine sulfate USP, and amphetamine sulfate USP.
 Every one of these ingredients ranks high for the risk of addiction or dependence.
 The component dextroamphetamine saccharate is twice as potent as amphetamines.12 The FDA required drugmakers to place a black box warning on ADHD drug packaging stating the high risk of addiction and abuse.2,7,9